BRAVE Fields for Office Properties

 Gross vs. net area confusion.
 Ensure Property.GrossBuildingArea and Property.NetRentableArea are both populated correctly and reflect the BOMA definitions used in your report.

 Use AppraisalAPI.com to validate your office BRAVE file before submission and catch these issues automatically.
 For a full list of frequent mistakes, see our common BRAVE validation errors guide.
-For background on the standard, read What Is BRAVE?.
+For a complete pre-submission process, follow our BRAVE compliance checklist.
+For background on the standard, read What Is BRAVE?, and for a step-by-step tutorial, see how to create a BRAVE file.

 Convert your appraisals to BRAVE